Obinna Kalu is a dynamic, enthusiastic young Assistant Computer Science Professor who loves teaching and has a keen eye on the future.

 A: I started teaching MSCS program distance education courses in March 2015.
 Then, in August 2017, I started teaching on-campus Computer Professionals Program (“ComPro”) courses right here in Fairfield.

 A: The first attraction for me is our unique campus environment—the peace and serenity, we enjoy.
-I very much like the team I work with here in the CS department, and the breadth and depth of knowledge available from my co-faculty members.
+I very much like the team I work with here in the CS department and the breadth and depth of knowledge available from my co-faculty members.

-And then, the great students we get to work with in every class that I have taught.
+And then, the great students we get to work within every class that I have taught.
 The overall daily experience in teaching/learning here is simply awesome!

 Q: What is it that attracts so many top students from around the world?

-A: MUM offers easily the most affordable means to boost their careers in professional software development.
+A: MIU offers easily the most affordable means to boost their careers in professional software development.
 Our students can gain top-notch, full-paying practical internship experience in some of the best U.S. IT companies—which cannot be gotten anywhere else.